octabytes/blog/content/posts/keycloak session configuration/configure-keycloak-with-saml/index.md

 ---

-Let's see how to configure sessions on Elestio using [Keycloak](https://elest.io/open-source/keycloak?ref=blog.elest.io).
-We will be using a self\-hosted Keycloak instance deployed on Elestio.
-So, to get started head over to [Elestio Dashboard](https://elest.io/open-source/keycloak?ref=blog.elest.io) and deploy and login into the Keycloak service to get started.
+Let's see how to configure sessions on OctaByte using [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io).
+We will be using a self\-hosted Keycloak instance deployed on OctaByte.
+So, to get started head over to [OctaByte Dashboard](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) and deploy and login into the Keycloak service to get started.

 In this tutorial, we explore the technicalities of Keycloak session and token configuration, emphasizing the importance of session timeouts and optimal settings for effective session management.
 By understanding and applying the recommended best practices, administrators can create a secure and efficient authentication environment within Keycloak.